 Moderate skin abrasion technique was developed in Italy in early 1980's by Swiss/French dermatologist, Dr. Philippe Simonin.
-His ground breaking technique, which utilized electroridopuncture and acupuncture needling, was used successfully throughout many European countries prior to its introduction (and popularity) in the United States.
+His ground breaking technique was used successfully throughout Europe prior to its introduction in the United States.
 In his initial study, 600 patients were examined and divided into 2 patient groups - one with skin aging and the other with old scars.
 He performed 10 treatments on all patients.
 In the patient group with skin aging, 40% showed significant improvement, 22% moderate improvement and 13% some improvement - as measured by comparative skin imprints.
 In the patient group with old scars, 60% improved with 5-6 treatments.

-Another pioneer of skin needling is Dr. Andre Camirand, a Canadian Plastic Surgeon who made a chance observation of improvement in the texture and depression of the scars of some of his facelift patients who had undergone tattooing for scar camouflage.
-He experimented with tattooing facelift scars without pigment, and noted immense improvement in texture, appearance, and color.
+Another pioneer of skin needling is Dr. Andre Camirand, a Canadian Plastic Surgeon.
+He observed improvement in the texture and depression of the scars on some of his facelift patients who had undergone tattooing for scar camouflage.
+He experimented with needling facelift scars without pigment, and noted immense improvement in texture, appearance, and color.
 He published an article on his results in JACPS in 1992.

 Following to Dr. Camirand's development, Dr. Des Fernandes introduced a needling device, a small needle stamp, to induce collagen and used as a regular treatment in his surgical practice.
 He delivered his first paper on skin needling of the upper lips to the ISAPS congress in Taipei 1996.